 By the end of July the Cardinals had almost caught up to the Mets, getting to within 1½ games, but the Mets kicked it into gear, quickly lengthening the lead back to six games.
 In early September their lead hit double digits, and on September 8, Johnson had the first five-hit game of his career in a 13-6 win against Chicago.
 The Mets finished first with a 100-60 record, and Johnson had a chance to be a regular in the postseason for the first time.

-It didn’t work as the heavily favored Mets fell in seven games to the Los Angeles Dodgers.
+It didn’t work; the heavily favored Mets fell in seven games to the Los Angeles Dodgers in the NLCS.
 Jefferies hit .333 but between them, Backman and Jefferies drove in only three runs.
-It was a terrible series for Johnson, who went hitless in the first three games, leading to a benching for Game Four (he later appeared as a pinch hitter).
-He started Game Five and got his only hit of the series before watching Game Six from the bench.
+It was a terrible series for Johnson, who went hitless in the first three games, leading to a benching for Game Four.
+(He later appeared as a pinch-hitter.)
+Johnson started Game Five and got his only hit of the series before watching Game Six from the bench.
 The Mets staved off elimination that day but fell 6-0 in a Game Seven that saw Johnson come off the bench to pinch-hit in the ninth and strike out.
 It turned out to be the last postseason appearance of his career.

 It was a disappointing season for Johnson.
 He hit only 24 home runs, drove in only 68 runs, and hit a full-season career-low .230.
 That was followed by the playoff problems.
 He revealed after the season that part of the problem was a sore right shoulder he’d kept quiet about, and he subsequently underwent arthroscopic surgery on October 29.

 The season started with the only really good April of Johnson’s career.
 He had previously hit .203 in April, but in 1989 he hit .333 with four home runs.
-Unfortunately, the Mets continued their pattern of not playing well when Johnson did and vice versa, finishing April with a 12-10 record.
+Unfortunately for the Mets, they continued their pattern of not playing well when Johnson did and vice versa, finishing April with a 12-10 record.
 That pattern continued all season.
 At the All-Star break Johnson had 22 home runs, his first All-Star selection, and the first long-term contract of his career (three years for $6.1 million), but the Mets were treading water in third place with a 45-39 record.
-Johnson celebrated his new contract by hitting two home runs in the All-Star home run contest to help the National League win the competition, 9-5.
+Johnson celebrated his new contract by hitting two home runs in the All-Star home run contest to help the National League win the competition.

 As the season progressed, Johnson’s numbers kept piling up.
-On August 20 he hit home run No. 30, making him only the third player to have more than one 30/30 season to that point (Willie Mays and Bobby Bonds were the others).
+On August 20 he hit home run number 30, making him only the third player to have more than one 30/30 season to that point.
+(Willie Mays and Bobby Bonds were the others.)